Class: Lich::Common::PathNavigator

 This method returns an undefined value.

-Resets the current path to an empty state.
+Resets the current path to an empty array.

 def reset_path